What is an escalation clause, and how does it work?

 Happy couple dances in home after winning a bidding war via escalation clause

-In a competitive market with plenty of buyer competition and continued high mortgage rates, it can be challenging to win the bid on a desired home.
-Thankfully, there’s a tool you can use that may improve your leverage and odds of claiming your dream home.
-It’s called an escalation clause, and it can enable you to beat competing offers on a coveted property without overpaying beyond your budget, or surpassing your pre-determined maximum offer amount.
+But there’s a tool you can use that may improve your leverage and odds of claiming your dream home.
+It’s called an escalation clause, and it could help you to beat competing offers on a coveted property without overpaying.

 What is an escalation clause?